 Can Plasti Dip Be Brushed On?

-Instead of spraying or dipping, you can brush on Plasti Dip if the item is too large to fit into the can, though the texture may not be as smooth.
+Instead of spraying or dipping, you can brush on Plasti Dip if the item is too large or cannot easily fit into the can, though the texture may not be as smooth.

-For brushing on plasti dip you may also need to sometimes thin it which can be done by adding 5- to 10-percent of naphtha.
+Also, for brushing on Plasti Dip, you may need to thin it, which can be done by adding 5- to 10 percent of naphtha.

 Can Plasti Dip Be Applied in Cold Weather?